 Changing the subject slightly: some people have argued that the act of labeling people is inherently racist.
 I’d like to explain my position on that.

-If you would trace the cause of prejudice to its primal elements, you will find yourself looking into our own language.
+If you would trace the cause of prejudice to its primary elements, you will find yourself looking into our own language.
 Language is a very powerful tool, and as with anything else that is powerful, it can be powerful in a good way or in a bad way.
 “Labeling” is an act of giving a word to an entity.
-What this entity is, is a big question of the modern philosophy.
+What this entity is, is a big question among the postmodern philosophers.
 We see similarities and differences in the world around us.
 Not just in people, but even in abstract concepts.
 Without seeing similarities or differences, we cannot use language.
 For instance, a book and a pencil are different.
 So, we have different words for them.
 But if you think about it, they are not all that different.
 Both are made out of trees.
 For some space aliens who have never seen books or pencils, they may just look like some “junks” that they have no interest in distinguishing.
 How about books and magazines?
-You may find some people on this earth who would not care about the distinctions and call them both “books”.
+You may find some people on this earth who would not care about the distinction and call them both “books”.
 So, whether something is given a word or not is determined by similarities and differences that we perceive.
 If we saw absolutely no differences in the whole world, we would not have any languages.
 But these differences are not absolute.
 In the end, all differences that we perceive are interpretive, that is, they are only in our heads.
 After all, everything in this world is made out of quarks or super-strings, or whatever the smallest unit of all matters is.

 Language is a very powerful, convenient tool.
 We use it because it allows us to do what we do.
 There is nothing in the language itself that is good or evil.
 Whether you see enough difference to give something a word is a matter of practicality, not of morality.
 I received two contrasting messages from hate-racists.
 One said that all Asians are the same dirty scums.
 Another thankful of the difference because he is Japanese, and he hates Koreans and Chinese.
 One wants distinction and the other doesn’t.
 It does not matter in the end whether you “label” something or not.
 Promoting or banning the “labels” would not stop these haters from hating.
 By the same token, for those who love Asia and Asian cultures, to see small distinctions is a sign of their love and respect for the cultures.
 And in other situations, to see no difference can also be a sign of love and respect.
 If one feels that the act of “labeling” itself has something that inherently promotes prejudice, then one would have to stop using language altogether.